comicrelief/country-lists/README.md

 Includes the United Kingdom and its Crown Dependencies: the Isle of Man, Jersey, and Guernsey.

-## Each list includes these functions:
+## Each list includes these functions

 - `getSelectItems()`: returns the required `{ value, displayValue }` objects for the current `<Select>` component from our `https://github.com/comicrelief/component-library` repo.